microsoft/IIoT/HOL/IOTHubPiHackathon/StreamAnalytics/README.md

 ## View Data in Power BI
 1. Open Power BI in a web browser - https://powerbi.microsoft.com
 2. Sign in
 3. Go to the bottom of the bar on the left.
-Expand "My Workspace" and select the dataset that you configured in Azure Stream Analytics (eg. Raspberry Pi Dataset)
+Expand "My Workspace" and select the dataset that you configured in Azure Stream Analytics (eg. Raspberry Pi Dataset).
+If you don't see the dataset that you created in the list, it's likely that no data has been streamed into your ASA job yet.
+Make sure that your ASA job has started and that there's input and output event showing up in your monitoring graph.
+Ask an instructor for assistance if you have any issues with this.

       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/PowerBILab.png" width="80%" height="80%" />